birchmd/waterloo-bc-workshop-2023/README.md

 ## Deploying and interacting with the contract

+> **Warning**
-If the workshop has not started yet, then you can stop here; having the setup steps done is enough.
+> If the workshop has not started yet, then you can stop here; having the setup steps done is enough.
-In fact, the following steps probably won't even work until the day before the workshop :)
+> In fact, the following steps probably won't even work until the day before the workshop :)

 ### 1. Compile the contract